telin0411/multimodal_sequencing/README.md

 You can also use the notebook `demo_data.ipynb` to randomly inspect some data samples.

+Download the necessary model weights from [here](https://www.google.com/) and untar it.
+Put the `pretrained_models` in this path (i.e., `.`) as they are downloaded LM pretrained weights that are required for our training.

 ## Requirements

 You can run the pip installation with the provided `requirements.txt`, however, it encompasses all the libraries I installed for my particular conda environment, the most important packages are: